hebeallrusty/PDFManipulator/README.md

 ```
 	- Updated pikepdf library to 1.14.0
 	- Added Drag and Drop to all file inputs for much simpler and friendlier usage
+	- Added password awareness to all inputs - output will be unencrypted
+	- Checks if the selected file can be opened or not and gives feedback
+	- Checks if the file can be saved to the location or not and gives feedback
+	- Added feedback on status bar so it's easier to see if it's processing or not

 ```